Best Reverb Pedals: Ultimate Buyer’s Guide to Reverb

 Hall & room reverbs emulate what you naturally hear in large empty rooms or halls.
 Most pedals that offer room or hall reverb allow you to control the size of the room to achieve anything from a small subtle effect all the way to a massive church like reverb.

 The pedals I will cover in this guide are all digital pedals.
 Digital pedals produce excellent reverb effects.
 Just keep in mind that if you’re looking for the best spring reverb pedal for a vintage sound, you might want to look at devices that actually use a spring to produce the reverb.
 As most guitarists prefer the convenience and practicality of stompboxes, I won’t cover analog spring reverb pedals in this guide.
-I’ll definitely review spring reverb pedals in the future so subscribe for email updates for future reviews.

 This is an important feature to consider as not all reverb pedals are stereo.
 As the reverb pedal is often one of the last effects in a guitarist’s effects chain, whether it is stereo or not will impact your entire signal chain.
 If you don’t want to run a stereo rig, then you don’t need to worry about this.
 But if you do run a stereo rig or might in the future, you will need a stereo reverb pedal.